Session 7B | From Resources to Processing: Critical Mineral Pathways

 Ecograf Limited

-The Importance of Proven Material in Industrial Mineral Ore Reserves.
+The Importance of Proved Material in Industrial Mineral Ore Reserves.
 A Case Study of the Epanko Graphite Project, Tanzania

 Mr Drabble is a geologist with over 15 years’ experience in exploration and mining, with success taking projects from grassroots exploration to discovery, resource definition, feasibility studies and development.
 Mr Drabble has worked on a variety of projects in Australia, Africa and Asia, including the past ten years focused in Tanzania.
 His experience spans a wide range of commodities, including industrial minerals, iron ore, gold and nickel.